pharaox/travelers/README.md

 If you did, you no longer need to wait for Paradox to fix it.
 With this mod, characters always travel to their default location when it changes instead of teleporting, no matter if it changed due to marriage, invitation, imprisonment or release from prison, becoming a guest, becoming landed for the first time, or realm capital change.

-To ensure that important vanilla mechanics are not negatively affected, wandering and adventuring characters, as well those in an army are still able to teleport.
+To ensure that important vanilla mechanics are not negatively affected, wandering and adventuring characters, as well as those in an army, are still able to teleport.
 Characters will also not interrupt any ongoing vanilla travel except in cases they would previously have teleported.

 Not only do they travel, but they often don't do it alone.
-When multiple characters in the same location start travel to the same destination, they form a group with a single leader and one or more companions.
+When multiple characters in the same location start traveling to the same destination, they form a group with a single leader and one or more companions.
 If the leader is a ruler, the other travelers may join their entourage.
 Otherwise, each character travels alone in vanilla terms (since non-ruler characters can't have entourages), but they all arrive together.
 In both cases, the player is informed about the departure or arrival with a single message that lists all members of the group.

 Since character homes may change mid-travel, such groups may lose members, change their destination, split, or disband altogether, but every character should eventually arrive at their correct home.